+Discussion System users need to be notified when the voting system is either corrupted or has been maliciously modified.

+Boot validation prevents unauthorized operating systems and software from being installed or run on a system.

-Applies to: Votecapture and tabulation device, EMS
+Applies to: Vote-capture and tabulation device, EMS

-14.3.1-C – Logging of verification failure
+14.3.1-C – Notification of boot validation failure

-The voting system must log If the voting system does not pass boot validation and include any other necessary information to understand the failure.
+If the voting system does not pass boot validation, it must present an on-screen alert and provide any other necessary information to understand the failure.